semaphoreci/docs/docs/reference/webhook-notifications.md

 ```

 In this example `revision.pull_request` and `revision.tag` are null because
-payload is related to pipeline run started from a push to the branch.
-Information
+payload is related to the pipeline run started from a push to the branch.
-about this is kept in `revision.reference_type`.
+Information about this is kept in `revision.reference_type`.

 Sample `pull_request` object: